boldingd/EclipsePhaseContent/Locus.md

 > **Bauble**: We can safely say it was explosive.

 Now, to be fair, a counter-argument is that Locus doesn't have the kind of economic or social organization to run the kind of big, black-budget labs that the Consortium sets up.
-I don't think that's *entirely* true — there are plenty of decently-sized coops on Locus that have managed to fuck up in dangerous ways — but it is at least *partly* true in that most of those labs have lower access to resources, and there's relatively less motivation to engage in that kind of research, so the threat coming from Locus is at least lower than the threat coming from the Consortium.
+I don't think that's *entirely* true — there are plenty of decently-sized co-ops on Locus that have managed to fuck up in dangerous ways — but it is at least *partly* true in that most of those labs have lower access to resources, and there's relatively less motivation to engage in that kind of research, so the threat coming from Locus is at least lower than the threat coming from the Consortium.

 > **rategorytheory**: So wait, "we're too broke to be dangerous" is a positive thing now?
 >